Generating the hard copy muster list PDF

 Generating the PDF

-From the admin panel, go to Muster in the sidebar, then Hard Copy.
+From the admin panel, expand Muster List in the sidebar and click Hard Copy.
 The page shows a live preview of the PDF on the right with the configuration options on the left.
 Adjust the options, watch the preview update, and when you're happy click Download PDF.

 The generated PDF includes, in order:

-• Header — yacht name, IMO number, flag, and any other vessel particulars you've configured
+• Header — yacht name, IMO number, flag, ship's logo and any other vessel particulars you've configured

 Screenshot: Hard copy muster list preview in the admin panel